Joeaculberson/GenerateSegaSaturnExes/README.md

 Directions:

-Run Ice like you normally would with other emulators.

-Use this in the consoles.txt file
+Use this in Ice's consoles.txt file

 [SSF]